How to fix the Apple password flaw

 - Create a strong password using letters and numbers and avoid using common words, place names or phrases.

 - Use a comprehensive Internet security suite to help keep all your devices safe from malware and viruses that can steal your password.

 - Do not enter passwords when using unsecured Wi-Fi connections (like at the airport or coffee shop)—hackers can intercept your passwords and data over this unsecured connection.
 If you are compelled to do so make sure your information is encrypted.
-Norton WiFi Privacy lets your surf the web anonymously while helping to protect your privacy.
+Norton Secure VPN lets your surf the web anonymously while helping to protect your privacy.